quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-3.md

 ### Part 4: Update and Redeploy the Redis and Guestbook Applications

 We're going to need the URL of the Consul load balancer again.
-In each of the Redis and Guestbook task definition files, look for the `CONSUL_SERVER_URL` block in the `consul-agent` container and replace the value field with the Consul load balancer URL, then save the file.
+In each of the CLI.Redis and CLI.Guestbook task definition files, look for the `CONSUL_SERVER_URL` block in the `consul-agent` container and populate the value field with the Consul load balancer's URL, then save the file.
-At the command prompt, execute the two following commands to create new version of the deploys for the Redis and Guestbook applications:
+At the command prompt, execute the two following commands to create new versions of the deploys for the Redis and Guestbook applications:

-`l0 deploy create Redis.Dockerrun.aws.json redis-dpl`
+`l0 deploy create CLI.Redis.Dockerrun.aws.json redis-dpl`

-`l0 deploy create Guestbook.Dockerrun.aws.json guestbook-dpl`
+`l0 deploy create CLI.Guestbook.Dockerrun.aws.json guestbook-dpl`

 Then, execute the two following commands to redeploy the existing Redis and Guestbook services using those new deploys: